ynsta/steamcontroller/README.md

 # Standalone Steam Controller Driver

-This project is a standalone userland driver for the steam controller to be used where steam client can't be installed.
+This project is a standalone userland driver for the steam controller to be used where the steam client can't be installed.

 Two modes are already working with haptic feedback:
  - xbox360: gamepad emulator